PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-06 06:47:20
+Last updated: 2024-04-06 06:47:53
-Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby
+Random Quote: Lily: "Swear on the lifes of your unborn boy and girl!"
+Ted: "I swear... on Luke and Leia!" - Ted Mosby